sunilos/SOS_django_project/README.md

-# SOS_django_projects
-DJango project tutorial
+# DJango project tutorial

-This contains examples to develop conventional and REST API application using DJango framework
+This tutorial contains sample DJango projects.
+It contains

+* Test Application: Test application containing different examples of web application
-This example contains ORS (Online Result System) complete web project
+* ORS Application: Complete web application of ORS (Online Result System) with best coding practices.
+* ORSAPI Application: Develop REST endpoints for ORS app.
+REST endpoints can be consumed by any front application like Angular/ Android / iOS

 # How to install  DJango

 * Make sure you have installed 64 Bit Python
-* Use PIP command to install django `pip install django`
+* Use PIP command to install django

+  `pip install django`

 ## Create DJango project